jeremyschulman/netcfgbu/netbox/README.md

 # Netbox Integration

 As a User of Netbox I want to use the Devices as the inventory for my backup process.
-I want to dyanmically create the `netcfgbu` inventory.csv file based on Netbox inventory filters such as site, region, or tags.
+I want to dynamically create the `netcfgbu` inventory.csv file based on Netbox inventory filters such as site, region, or tags.
 I only want to include devices that are in the "Active" status and have a Primary IP address assigned.